Bill Wennington

 William Percey Wennington (born April 26, 1963) is a Canadian former professional basketball player who won three National Basketball Association (NBA) championships with the Chicago Bulls.
 A center, he represented Canada in the 1984 Olympics and 1983 World University Games, where the team won gold.
 He was also on the Canadian team that narrowly missed qualification for the 1992 Olympics.
 Wennington has been inducted into the Quebec Basketball Hall of Fame and the Canadian Basketball Hall of Fame.

 Amateur career

-Born in Montreal, Wennington later attended New York's Long Island Lutheran Middle and High School, where he played under coach Bob McKillop, and led the Crusaders to, at one time, a No. 1 ranking in the northeast region, and a top 10 ranking in the nation.
+Born in Montreal, Wennington later attended New York City's Long Island Lutheran Middle and High School, where he played under coach Bob McKillop, and led the Crusaders to, at one time, a No. 1 ranking in the northeast region, and a top 10 ranking in the nation.
 He then was recruited to St. John's University, and he played on one NCAA Final Four team under basketball coach Lou Carnesecca.